-Natalie Reid is a partner in the firm’s Litigation Department and focuses on international arbitration, public international law and complex ...
+Natalie Reid is a partner in the firm’s Litigation Department and focuses on international arbitration, public international law and complex commercial ...

 Read Full Biography

 - Claimant Tethyan Copper Company (jointly owned by Barrick Gold and Antofagasta Minerals) in an ICSID arbitration against the Islamic Republic of Pakistan and an ICC arbitration against the Pakistani province of Balochistan in disputes regarding a copper and gold mining project in the west of Pakistan.

 - Overseas Private Investment Corporation in arbitration and litigation of dispute concerning breach of an insurance claim settlement agreement.

 - Representation of a leading provider of telecommunications services in an arbitration of an indemnification dispute under the auspices of the London Court of International Arbitration (“LCIA”).

 - An investment firm in two BIT cases against the Government of Laos under the ICSID Additional Facility Rules and the UNCITRAL Rules.

 - Alternative asset managers in arbitration of a dispute arising out of partnership and employment agreements.

 - Prudential Financial, Inc. in shareholder class action and derivative lawsuits arising from regulatory inquiries into death benefit payment practices and compliance with unclaimed property laws.

 - Phoenix Life Insurance Company in a putative class action in the District of New Jersey relating to reductions of its dividend scales.